mr-john-citizen/there-message-bar/README.md

 # There.com Message Bar mod
-There.com Message Bar mod adds the functionality of the "bedican compass" commands into the message bar using Javascript instead of Adobe Flash (EOL in 2020).
+There.com Message Bar mod adds the functionality of the "bedican compass" commands into the message bar using Javascript instead of Adobe Flash (RIP).
 All you need is a text editor to make your own changes!

 ## Install